Wager Mutiny: The voyage of Speedwell

-Eventually, and after a brief stop at a Portuguese outpost on the River Plate, where the crew were fleeced by the locals for meagre provisions and cheated by a priest who disappeared with their fowling pieces (shotguns) on the promise of returning with game, the Speedwell set sail once more.
-On 28 January 1742, it sighted the Rio Grande, southern Brazil, after a journey of over two thousand miles in an open boat over fifteen weeks.
-Of the eighty-one men who set off from Wager Island, thirty arrived at Rio in a desperate condition.
+Eventually, and after a brief stop at a Portuguese outpost on the River Plate, where the crew were fleeced by the locals for meagre provisions and cheated by a priest who disappeared with their fowling pieces (shotguns) on the promise of returning with game, Speedwell set sail once more.
+On 28 January 1742, it sighted Rio Grande, after a journey of over two thousand miles in an open boat over fifteen weeks.
+Of the eighty-one men who set off from the island, thirty arrived at Rio in a desperate condition and one those thirty, the carpenter William Oram, died soon after the landed.